Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Methods

 \subsubsection{Assessing Answer Correctness}

 For multiple-choice and math questions, we assess correctness by directly comparing the modal answer to the ground-truth answer.
-For short-answer questions, we use GPT-4o to determine whether the model-generated answer and the reference answer from the TriviaQA dataset are semantically equivalent within the context of the question.
-This method has been previously validated to match human scoring in 97\% of cases \parencite{steyvers2025large}.
+For short-answer TriviaQA questions, we used GPT-4o to determine whether the modal answer and the reference answer from TriviaQA were semantically equivalent within the context of the question.
+This answer-correctness scoring step is distinct from the clustering step used to compute self-consistency.
+The use of GPT-4o for TriviaQA answer scoring follows \textcite{steyvers2025large}, who compared automatic GPT-4o scoring with human scoring on a 336-question TriviaQA subset and found 97\% agreement.

+A limitation of this procedure is that LLM-based semantic evaluation may introduce evaluator bias into the TriviaQA component of the training data.
+Errors in clustering sampled answers could affect the estimated consistency score, and errors in correctness scoring could affect the empirical accuracy associated with a given consistency level.
+These errors could therefore propagate into the target confidence values for TriviaQA.
+However, this potential source of noise is limited to the open-ended TriviaQA setting.
+The other datasets use multiple-choice or numeric answers that can be evaluated directly against an answer key, and the same qualitative fine-tuning effects are observed on those datasets.
+In addition, the target confidence values are based on aggregate empirical accuracy at each consistency level rather than on a single correctness judgment for each individual item, reducing the influence of isolated scoring errors.